 How to clean your carpet step-by-step

 Don’t skip vacuuming!
-The very first thing you have to do when cleaning your carpet is get rid of any loose dirt and debris that may be hiding in it.
+The very first thing you have to do when cleaning your carpet is to get rid of any loose dirt and debris that may be hiding in it.
 When vacuuming, move slowly to make sure that you pick up as much dirt as possible.
 Once you’ve vacuumed in one direction, take another pass from another direction to catch anything you may have left behind.

-Step 2: Choose a stain remover
+2. Choose a stain remover

 Just as you pretreat stains on your clothing, you also need to pretreat stains on your carpet before you do a full cleaning.
 You can choose one of the many commercial stain removers out there, such as OxiClean or Resolve, or you could take a more natural route and whip up a DIY carpet cleaner.